-Because this paper relies only on administrative data from the platform, I cannot say with certainty how many of these calls represent adoption of mechanized desludging itself and displacement of manual desludging.
+Because this paper relies only on platform administrative data, I cannot say with certainty how many of these calls represent adoption of mechanized desludging itself and displacement of manual desludging.
 The platform did not directly process payments except when facilitating subsidy distribution.
-Deutschmann et al. (2021b) estimate that the availability of experimental subsidies decreased contemporaneous use of manual desludging by 10%, and that every averted manual desludging in a neighborhood in Dakar could reduce the incidence of diarrhea among neighborhing households by 30%.17 Further, that paper shows that referrals are an important channel for sourcing mechanized desludgings.
+Deutschmann et al. (2022) estimate that the availability of experimental subsidies decreased contemporaneous use of manual desludging by 10%, and that every averted manual desludging in a neighborhood in Dakar could reduce the incidence of diarrhea among neighborhing households by 30%.
+Further, that paper shows that referrals are an important channel for sourcing mechanized desludgings.
 If